uma-victor1/fine-grained-permission/project/docs.md

 ### Secure External Access

 The third perimeter protects interactions with external systems and APIs.
-This layer ensures that AI systems can only perform authorized operations on external resources and maintains proper security boundaries.
+This layer ensures that the AI agent can only perform authorized operations on external resources and maintains proper security boundaries.
 It prevents unauthorized system access and ensures proper authentication and authorization for external interactions.

 In our financial advisor example, this perimeter: